 A few years and many batches of garlic bread later, and I think I’ve landed.
 And we are garlic bread happy over here.

-This is the house favorite garlic bread at the Ostrom household these days – beautifully springy French bread as the base, generously slathered with butter and Parmesan, appropriately garlicky but not overdone (and important balance, even for garlic bread), and flecked with bits of fresh herb to just elevate the eating experience.
+This is the house favorite garlic bread at the Ostrom household these days – a dense but springy Italian loaf as the base, generously slathered with butter and Parmesan, appropriately garlicky but not overdone (and important balance, even for garlic bread), and flecked with bits of fresh herb to just elevate the eating experience.

-The end result is golden brown, buttery and savory, with a satisfying bite and chew to it while at the same time staying toasty and light.
+The end result is golden brown, buttery and savory, with a satisfying bite and chew to it.
 It makes for elite dipping, sopping, and scooping, which is a top quality for me when it comes to garlic bread.

 Another important quality: this is fast.
 In our house, garlic bread is usually a bonus meal item (served with spaghetti, soup, etc.) in which case I’m willing to give it 15 minutes of my life, but no more.